Driving down carbon emissions: our net zero strategy for our investment portfolio

-As of December 2021, 23% of our portfolio by value has a company-declared net zero target and 17% of the portfolio has a near-term science-based net zero target.
-These figures are up from 21% and 13% respectively in December 2020.
-10% of the portfolio has a science-based net zero commitment as of December 2021, based on the Science-Based Targets Initiative’s new requirements for this standard.
+As of September 2022, 26% of our portfolio by value has a company-declared net zero target and 23% of the portfolio has a near-term science-based net zero target.
+These figures are up from 23% and 17% respectively in September 2021.
+13% of the portfolio has a science-based net zero commitment as of September 2022, up from 10% 12 months prior.

-You can read further analysis of our progress in our annual report (p33) [PDF 3.04MB].
+You can read further analysis of our progress in our annual report (p42) [PDF 3.04MB].

 We want to see these numbers continue to increase, and we will be stepping up the expectations we set for the companies and funds that we invest in.